 Maymont is a beautiful place to visit with over 100-acres of gardens and a wide diversity of scenery.
 Between the mansion, arboretum, garden, museum, and wildlife exhibits, Maymont is a photographer’s paradise.
 Within the gardens are also featured the Japanese Gardens and Italian Gardens along with many other treasures.

 4. Spy Rock and Crabtree Falls, Nelson County

-The trail to Spy Rock is a short 1.5 miles, but leads you to an incredible 360 degree view of Virginia scenery.
+The trail to Spy Rock is a short 1.5 miles but leads you to an incredible 360-degree view of Virginia scenery.
 Only a few miles further brings you to Crabtree falls which is one of the tallest and most beautiful falls in Virginia.
-There are also caves, bridges, and lots of scenic views along the way, making this trip in Nelson County a great location for photography.
+There are also caves, bridges, and lots of scenic views along the way, making this trip to Nelson County a great location for photography.

 5. McAfee Knob, Roanoke County

 One of the most stunning views in the Roanoke Valley, McAfee Knob is a place that will take your breath away.
 The Catawba Valley, North Mountain, Tinker Cliffs, and the Roanoke Valley can all be seen from a panoramic view at the top.
 Although the hike can be a challenge for some, the view at the top is well worth it.

 6. Great Falls National Park, McLean